InternetHealthReport/iyp-tutorial/content/examples/as-and-prefix.md

 Copy/paste this query into the [IYP Console](https://iyp.iijlab.net/iyp/browser/?dbms=iyp-bolt.iijlab.net:443), you should obtain another cute graph.

 You may wonder why there are multiple links between the same pair of nodes.
 This is because multiple datasets provide us with this same information.
 Clicking on the links you can see that the `reference_org` property is different.
 Some are from BGPKIT, some are from Packet Clearing House and some are from IHR.
 IYP gives you the possibility to filter per dataset.
-If you want to query only data from BGPKIT, you can filter on this property (or even better on the `reference_name` property which is a unique name for the dataset):
+If you want to query only data from BGPKIT, you can filter on this property, or even better on the `reference_name` property which is a unique name for the dataset:

 ```cypher
 MATCH p = (:AS {asn:2497})-[r:ORIGINATE]-(:BGPPrefix {af: 6})